pduranti/mercadolibre.github.com/_posts/guide/for-sellers/shipping/2013-01-09-listing-with-me1.markdown

 ## Adding dimensions to existing listings

-After an item is listed, if it doesn't have dimensions, you can inform them later.
+After being marked with me1 mode, you can add dimensions and shipping to your existing listings.

 Altering the dimensions of an item doesn't affect its relevance in search results and there is no restricion to alter dimensions if the item has sales.

-Just do a PUT to the item including its dimensions.
+Just do a PUT to items as in the example.

 **URL to PUT**
 <pre class="terminal">